the-chill-devs/.github/profile/README.md

 ### `\thechilldevs.`

-A collective working in cool ideas.
+A collective working on cool ideas.